Albert Gallo: Leaving the Colombo crime family

 In the autumn of 1974, the Mafia Commission intervened in the Gallo/Cutrone conflict.
 The family bosses believed that the violence was interfering with business and bringing public attention to their activities.
 The Commission negotiated an agreement under which Albert and his followers would join the crew of Vincent Gigante, then a powerful capo in the Genovese Family.
 Cutrone and his rebels would remain with the Colombo Family.
 Losing members, running out of money and virtually besieged in their President Street headquarters, the Gallo crew had no other choice.
 The Second Colombo War was over.

 In February 1976, the peace agreement was violated when a sniper fired two gunshots into the Gallo headquarters, slightly wounding crew member Steven Boriello.
 Now part of Genovese family, Albert immediately filed a formal protest to the Colombo leadership.
 The Colombo bosses responded by summoning Cutrone and Basciano to a "sitdown" to explain their actions.
-Neither man attended the meeting; they also ignored attempts by the Colombo leadership.
+Neither man attended the meeting; they also ignored summons from the Genovese leadership.

 At this point, the mob families lost patience with Cutrone and Basciano.
 On June 16, 1976, a gunman shot and killed Basciano while he was eating at a luncheonette.
 Cutrone went into hiding, but the Colombos convinced him that Basciano's death ended the problem.
 On October 5, 1976, a gunman shot and killed Cutrone while he was eating breakfast at a diner.